perladvent/perldotcom/content/article/_pub_2008_05_07_beginners-introduction-to-perl-510-part-2.md

 {
-   "date" : "2008-05-07T00:00:00-08:00",
+   "authors" : [
+      "chromatic",
+      "doug-sheppard"
+   ],
-   "slug" : "/pub/2008/05/07/beginners-introduction-to-perl-510-part-2",
+   "image" : null,
    "categories" : "Tutorials",
-   "title" : "Beginner's Introduction to Perl 5.10, Part 2",
    "tags" : [
       "files",
       "perl-5-10",
       "perl-filehandles",
       "string"
    ],
+   "title" : "Beginner's Introduction to Perl 5.10, Part 2",
+   "slug" : "/pub/2008/05/07/beginners-introduction-to-perl-510-part-2.html",
+   "date" : "2008-05-07T00:00:00-08:00",
+   "draft" : null,
-   "authors" : [
+   "thumbnail" : null,
-      "chromatic",
-      "doug-sheppard"
-   ],
    "description" : " A Beginner's Introduction to Perl 5.10 talked about the core elements of Perl: variables (scalars, arrays, and hashes), math operators and some basic flow control (the for statement).
 Now it's time to interact with the world.
-(A Beginner's Introduction...", "image" : null,
+(A Beginner's Introduction..."
-   "draft" : null,
-   "thumbnail" : null
 }